 - Enter the email you have on file with the church and your first and last name.

-- A verification email will be sent to you within a day or so.
+- A verification email will be sent to you.

 - Click the link in the email to finish your account setup.